 First soil even in the dirt state wants that living armor.
-It will build it any opportunity given and will grow weeds.
+It will build it if any opportunity given and will grow weeds.
 Some are not native invasive and will form mono culture.

 Some weeds are annuals.
 What do they do?
 They come, build roots and tops over distresses dirt.
 They are frozen, soil is covered in snow and tops remains.

 I've mentioned before one needs to change how do they SEE things...
 We see garage, but what these annual weeds did?
 Better to say what did the root system of the dead plant does?
 It exists there, decomposes and it brought organic material into the body of the dirt.
 It just laid pathways there for something else to grow...

 Dead roots make pathways.